SERVICE / AMAZON MANAGEMENT

 OPERATING CONTEXT

 The reports exist.
 The dashboards exist.
-What is usually missing is a weekly cadence where someone reads the right ten things together and decides what to change, what to leave alone, and what needs more evidence before any move.
-Without that rhythm, account work becomes reactive maintenance with occasional emergencies.
+What is usually missing is a weekly cadence where someone reads the right ten things together and decides what to change, what to leave alone and what needs more evidence before any move.

 • Weekly decision cadence with named owner

-• PPC, retail, and account health read in one pass
+• PPC, retail readiness and account health read in one pass

 • Escalation rules for unusual events instead of inbox triage